aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 The Mallob worker script is a 'bare-bones' example of status reporting that simply checks the status of the worker process and sshd.
 See the [worker](mallob-images/worker/worker) for details.

-You are also responsible for writing a separate worker `cleanup` script that is executed when a task is complete.
-Note that the leader script will perform leader node cleanup as part of the leader `solver` script.
-Workers are handled differently.
-Because one worker could (and will) finish before another, the infrastructure needs to be able to remotely kill workers when the leader registers a solution or fails.
-This is accomplished with a `cleanup` script that can be invoked in each worker node.
-This script will perform any cleanup tasks and ensure the node is ready for more work.
+#### Cleaning up

-Just as the base Docker image, your Dockerfile should place this script at `/competition/cleanup`.
-Note that the default `cleanup` script](satcomp-images/satcomp-worker/resources/cleanup) provided as part of the base worker image only kills MPI processes.
+You are also responsible for writing a worker `cleanup` script that is executed when a solving task is complete.
+The infrastructure will ensure that this file is called after the leader completes on a SAT/SMT problem, or after the leader fails in some way.
+We add this capability to make it straightforward to kill solver nodes that are still working on subproblems when the leader node completes.
+Given that the leader can also communicate with the worker using SSH, this file is not strictly necessary depending on how the system is architected (i.e., if the leader can gracefully and quickly terminate all workers at the end of solving, and the leader itself does not fail).

 In normal operation, this script is executed by the infrastructure when the leader process completes.
 It will also be executed when a failure occurs.
 The script must reset the worker state (the node will remain) so that it is ready to solve the next problem.